 If for some reason we didn’t get anything for one of the kids the year before when they were on clearance then we like to check out the thrift stores and consignment shops in town.
 Many of them have one day a week or month that they discount things even deeper.

-If you do want something brand new and you didn’t get to buy anything on clearance then be sure to use a site like Ebates to get money back on your purchases.
-You just create an account with Ebates (they credit your account with $10 once you make your first purchase) and use their search to find the store you want to shop at and shop like normal.
-You get cash back in your PayPal account or a check.
+So let me tell you a little about Rakuten.
+Rakuten is a site that allows you to get money back on your purchases.
+You just create an account with Rakuten (they credit your account with $20 once you make your first purchase) and use their search to find the store you want to shop at and shop like normal.
+You get cashback in your PayPal account or a check.
 They send payments out every three months.

 Where we use to live there was a mom’s group that held swap meets.
 If you don’t have a group in your area you can start one yourself.
 You would need a place to hold the swap with tables and then set up a time for people to drop items off.
 Have some volunteers help sort things by size and gender or type of item (you can do baby/kid gear and stuff too, not just clothes).
 Then have a time that everyone comes to shop.
 It is a great way to get new to you things but also pass on what you don’t need.

 Start planning early.
-I usually pull up Pinterest and let me 10-year-old browse the recipes.
-I will let her know what I am looking for and how many of each I am looking for, such as veggie dishes, side dishes, treats or desserts.
+I usually pull up Pinterest and let my 12-year-old browse the recipes.
+I will let her know what I am looking for and how many of each I am looking for, such as veggie dishes, side dishes, treats, or desserts.
 Once she picks some out we will work together and narrow it down by what is easy and most affordable.

 Something that I have been collecting for many years is chocolate molds.
 I get them when I see them on sale or have an event that I need them for such as a baby shower or wedding or after the holidays when they are on clearance.
 Even if you don’t find them on clearance, they are very reasonably priced.
 I will then buy chocolate in bulk and melt it down and put it in the molds and make cute little chocolate shapes.
 I love giving gifts of these cute chocolates that are very frugal and fun to make and they are great for Easter baskets as well.

-Another fun Easter treat is these cake pops from The Spruce Eats.
+Another fun Easter treat are these cake pops from The Spruce Eats.
 They are so beautiful and colorful.